 Keith Gordon, the president of NFL Players Inc., which is the marketing side of the NFLPA, explained the process for the decision.
 "In the last four years, we have had discussions about extensions and kicked around the idea for an exclusive deal.
 We became more receptive to the idea based on the conditions of the market.
 We also looked at other leagues and associations.
 This wasn’t a quick decision.
 We have to plan in advance to not disrupt the current deals, make sure the exclusive partner can take over the reigns, and make sure the other partner can land the plane so to speak."

 At a meet and greet with collectors at the National, Topps did say that they were committed to continue making football cards after their deal with the NFLPA runs out and Panini's exclusive kicks in.
-What that might look like, it's still uncertain.
+What that might look like is still uncertain.

 This news puts to rest the final major domestic sport not under an exclusive for sports cards, as the NBA (Panini), MLB (Topps), NHL (Upper Deck) and MLS (Topps) licenses are all currently held by one company.
 Panini also holds the sole license for the FIFA World Cup.
 Panini replaced Upper Deck as the exclusive company for college/NCAA cards as well, reaching deals that include all schools except for Notre Dame, which will remain with Upper Deck.

 As collectors, what do you think about this outcome?
 Tell us your thoughts on this news in the comments.